ansys/pyfluent-parametric/doc/source/examples/index.rst

 ========
 Examples
 ========
-Add examples here for pyfluent-parametric ``ansys-fluent-parametric``.
+Add more examples here for PyFluent-Parametric.

 ..
    This toctree must be a top level index to get it to show up in